Laragear/MetaModel/README.md

 ### Appends

-As you are guessing, the `useAppend` only works when your model has attributes accessors.
+As you are guessing, the `useAppend` only works when your model has attributes accessors, or the developer adds casts for them.
 If you expect the user to append attributes in your model serialization, ensure you have the proper accessors.

 For example, we could add the `color` and `chassis` attribute accessors in our Car model.